HoenenA/MultiModalDistance/README.md

 Experimental Psychology: Human Perception and Performance, 42(8):1186–1203.

 # Citation
-If you intend to use this data, please cite:
+If you intend to use this data, please cite all papers you used matrices or mappings from and:

 Armin Hoenen.
 (2018) Multi Modal Distance - An Approach to Stemma Generation with Weighting.
 In: Calzolari et al. (Eds.)
 Proceedings of the Eleventh International Conference on Language Resources and Evaluation (LREC 2018).
 ELRA.